brettz9/webappfind/docs/Registered-custom-modes.md

 policing of the status might be done--maybe some form of rough consensus.

-Note that the custom modes are supplied optionally in addition to the fundamental modes ("view", "edit", "binaryview" "binaryedit") and, unlike the fundamental modes, custom modes do not trigger any WebAppFind-specific behavior; they are intended, however, to trigger different behaviors within a web application, however.
+Note that the custom modes are supplied optionally in addition to the fundamental modes ("view", "edit") and, unlike the fundamental modes, custom modes do not trigger any WebAppFind-specific behavior; they are intended, however, to trigger different behaviors within a web application, however.
 An example of